adbhutrai/linuxCommands/minishift.md

 # Sometimes it might not run so you have to use following command and then re-run 'minishift start' again
 minishift delete --clear-cache

+# You are logged in as:
+oc login -u developer:admin

+# To login as administrator:
+   oc login -u system:admin